Your Guide to Live Music in Upstate New York

 No Upstate city rivals Buffalo for sheer musical breadth.
 Rick James defined funk from the East Side.
-Ani DiFranco built the entire DIY independent label movement from her Buffalo apartment.
-The Goo Goo Dolls gave the world “Iris.”
+Ani DiFranco built the DIY independent label movement from her Buffalo apartment.
+The Goo Goo Dolls gave the world "Iris."
 Cannibal Corpse became the best-selling death metal band of all time.
 Grover Washington Jr. invented smooth jazz.
-And in the 2020s, the Griselda collective put Buffalo back on the national hip-hop map.
-Harold Arlen — the man who wrote “Over the Rainbow” — was a Buffalo native.
+Griselda put Buffalo back on the national hip-hop map.
+And Harold Arlen — the man who wrote "Over the Rainbow" — was a Buffalo native.

-When Albert Grossman moved to Woodstock in the 1960s and built Bearsville Studios, he created a creative ecosystem that attracted Bob Dylan, The Band, Van Morrison, Todd Rundgren, and dozens of jazz legends.
-Levon Helm hosted the Midnight Ramble concerts from his barn until his death in 2012.
-Jack DeJohnette, Carla Bley, and Tony Levin still call the region home.
-And Alan Gerry saved the original Woodstock festival site from development by building Bethel Woods Center for the Arts.
+When Albert Grossman moved to Woodstock in the 1960s and built Bearsville Studios, he created an ecosystem that attracted Bob Dylan, The Band, Van Morrison, Todd Rundgren, and dozens of jazz legends.
+Levon Helm hosted the Midnight Ramble concerts from his barn.
+Alan Gerry saved the Woodstock festival site by building Bethel Woods Center for the Arts.

-Jimmy Van Heusen — who wrote “Come Fly with Me” for Sinatra — was born in Syracuse.
-Ronnie James Dio grew up in nearby Cortland and formed his first bands there.
+Jimmy Van Heusen — who wrote "Come Fly with Me" for Sinatra — was born in Syracuse.
+Ronnie James Dio grew up in nearby Cortland.
 Joey Belladonna of Anthrax hails from Oswego.
 Earth Crisis pioneered metalcore.
-And Joe Bonamassa, the world’s top-grossing blues artist, is a proud Utica native who opened for B.B.
-King at age 12.
+Joe Bonamassa, the world's top-grossing blues artist, opened for B.B.
+King at age 12 in Utica.

-Albany and the Capital Region punch above their weight: Phantogram, State Champs, Drug Church, Maria Brink of In This Moment, MacArthur Fellow Vijay Iyer, and Voice winner Sawyer Fredericks all have roots here.
+Phantogram, State Champs, Drug Church, Maria Brink of In This Moment, MacArthur Fellow Vijay Iyer, and Voice winner Sawyer Fredericks all have roots here.
 Greg Haymes built the scene by writing about it for 30 years.
 Greg Bell booked 3,000 shows.
-And Brooks Brown built WEQX into the last fully independent alternative radio station in America.
+Brooks Brown built WEQX into the last independent alternative radio station in America.

 10,000 Maniacs formed in Jamestown.
 X Ambassadors came out of Ithaca.
-Orleans gave us “Still the One.”
+Orleans gave us "Still the One."
+Gym Class Heroes launched from Geneva.
 And the GrassRoots Festival in Trumansburg has been bringing communities together through music since 1991.

 Jamestown